Summer Film SchoolDocumentary Filmmaking A-Z

 An intensive program working with independent documentary filmmakers.

 During the month of June, MassArt offers a unique, intensive, sequential documentary filmmaking program with award-winning filmmakers that is like a mini-film school.
-This year, the program has expanded with a new class devoted exclusively to sound.
 Take the full program and learn what might take more than a year otherwise.
 Or take any single class or combination of classes that fits your experience or needs.
 For students from out of town or interested in focusing only on their class(es), a residential option is available in MassArt's Artists Residence located across the street from studio classrooms and one block from the Museum of Fine Arts.

-June 10 – 14: The Documentary Camera with Stephen Maing
+June 6 – 10: The Documentary Camera with Steve Maing

-June 24 – 28: Editing the Documentary with Julie Wang Mallozzi
+June 27 - June 30: Producing the Documentary with Julie Mallozzi

 Documentary Video Boot Camp

 The full production experience in fast motion: project definition, project planning, camera, editing, and presentation.
 All with an introduction to context and history of independent documentary production, all in one week.
 Open to all levels.